dzutrinh/PV386/README.md

 This is a work-in-progress

-Currently the main viewer support loading and displaying the following image formats:
+Currently the viewer supports loading and displaying the following image formats:
 ACT, BMP, BW, CEL, COL, GIF, IFF, INT, JPE, JPG (no progressive), LBM, PNM (binary), PCX, PIC (Pictor), QOI, RAS, RAW, RGB, SCI, SCX, SGI, TGA and XPM (crappy).

+The tools is developed in Pascal, using TMT Pascal.
+However, the source code is not available at the moment :)

+## Screen
 ![](https://github.com/dzutrinh/PV386/blob/main/screen.png)